alexeygrigorev/rag-agents-workshop/README.md

 - Learn from previous interactions
 - Work towards specific goals

+Agentic flow is not necessarily a completely independent agent, but it can still make some decisions during the flow execution

 A typical agentic flow consists of:

 1. Receiving a user request
 2. Analyzing the request and available tools
 3. Deciding on the next action